Time Blocking Google Calendar: Step-by-Step 2026 Guide

 In Settings > Calendars, click “Add account”, then connect your Google Calendar account.

-Set a duration and due date, and FlowSavvy will automatically find time for your task in Google Calendar.
+Set a duration and due date, and FlowSavvy will automatically find time for your task in your calendar.

 Now that you’ve created these auto-scheduled tasks in FlowSavvy, your time blocks will automatically reschedule themselves if plans change or you get behind.
 This is a great way to get all the benefits of time blocking without having to constantly rearrange your time blocks.